-Total cost of revenue increased by \$2.7 million, or 128%, to \$4.8 million for the three months ended March 31, 2022 compared to \$2.1 million for the same period in 2021.
+Cost of revenue increased by \$2.8 million, or 115%, to \$5.2 million for the three months ended June 30, 2022 compared to \$2.4 million for the same period in 2021.
+During the three months ended June 30, 2022, gross margin was 22%, compared to 37% during the same period in 2021.
+Gross margin for the three months ended June 30, 2022 improved compared to gross margin for the first quarter of 2022, which was 15%.
+The improvement in gross margin was primarily due to improvements in chip yield during the second quarter of 2022.
 Cost of product revenue increased primarily due to increased instrument and flowcell sales volume, but was also negatively impacted by unfavorable flowcell yields in the production cycle, which is in part attributable to COVID-19.
-Our gross margins for the three months ended March 31, 2022 were affected by the unfavorable flowcell yields in the production cycle which led to increased scrap and quality control costs during the first quarter of 2022.
+Our gross margins for the three months ended June 30, 2022 were affected by the unfavorable flowcell yields in the production cycle which led to increased scrap and quality control costs during the second quarter of 2022.
 If we are unable to solve the unfavorable flowcell yield issue, it could lead to lower gross margins in future periods.
 Cost of service and other revenue increased primarily due to increased maintenance and service costs on our increased installed base, as well as increased service expenses related to our laboratory services.
+We expect cost of product and service and other revenue to continue to increase as we continue to increase our installed base and the number of customers purchasing laboratory services